nocapro/relaycode-tui/docs/flow.todo.md

+===

+direct console.log statements interfering with the Ink renderer

+so we need notification screen that certain action is successful or failed. comes with further guidance for user.

+it should also auto dissapear on countdown

+should show notification screen after certain action like transaction history bulk copy action etc necessary actions areas

+dont forget to add to debug menu for any new screen state

+===

+on every screen, when user paste the patches manually using ctrl+v, it should process. even the listening is paused

 === DONE

 review screen: from processing screen upto review screen, the data should be the same.

 ==== DONE